Cote d’Ivoire dealt blow as Gervinho misses Niger & Ethiopia games through injury | Goal.com

 Cote d’Ivoire have won the biennial African championship twice in 23 appearances since their maiden outing at Tunisia 1965.

-In their last outing in Egypt 2019, the Elephants crashed out of the quarter-final after losing to eventual champions Algeria on penalties.
+In their last outing in Egypt 2019, the Elephants crashed out of the quarter-finals after losing to eventual champions Algeria on penalties.